BrandConstantin/SpringBoot3-Spring6/README.md

 * Design process and outsource, build and manage objects
 * Interfaces are used and the application must be as configurable as possible

-## Spring Container y sus funciones
+## Spring Container and his functions
 * create and manage objects (Inversion of control)
 * inject dependencies (dependency injections)
 * for spring container configuration use: